 Section 3.1 Students may be assigned detention during lunch or after school as a disciplinary consequence.
 If students are detained more than one-half hour after dismissal time, parents should be notified one day in advance of such detention.

 Section 3.2 Students with disruptive behavior patterns may not be allowed to remain in regular classrooms.
-Any student who engages in disruptive behavior and who, in the opinion of the Principal or designee, would benefit from in-school suspension may be so disciplined.
+Any student who engages in disruptive behavior and who, in the opinion of the Head of School or designee, would benefit from in-school suspension may be so disciplined.
 Students will be assigned to a specific classroom where they will be adequately supervised at all times.
-The Principal will attempt to notify the parents by telephone if their child has been placed in in-school suspension, and will follow up this verbal notification in writing.
+TheHead of School Head of School or designee will attempt to notify the parents by telephone if their child has been placed in in-school suspension, and will follow up this verbal notification in writing.
 Reasons for the in-school suspension will be given, and a conference may be scheduled prior to the student’s readmission to regular class.
 The student’s teachers send class assignments to in-school suspension.
 The student may not attend or participate in extracurricular activities while assigned to in-school suspension.
 Any disruptions by the student in the in-school suspension room may result in additional disciplinary action.

 Section 4.
 Suspension and Expulsion